error0x001/oci_auto/README.md

 2. Register an API key*
 3. Start to create an instance in the control panel*
 4. Catch the request*
+5. Put your key to `config`
-5. Fill two files with your request data:
+6. Fill two files with your request data:
    1. config/config
    2. .env.example
-6. Run `docker-compose up`
+7. Run `docker-compose up`

 `* you can get more information from the article`